bingoohuang/funk/README.rst

 Performance
 -----------

-``go-funk`` currently has an open issue about performance_, don't hesitate to participate in the discussion to enhance the generic helpers implementations.
+``funk`` currently has an open issue about performance_, don't hesitate to participate in the discussion to enhance the generic helpers implementations.

 Let's stop beating around the bush, a typesafe implementation in pure Go of ``funk.Contains``, let's say for example: